 Complying with the EU AI Act can sound daunting for high-risk companies.

-Nothing is set in stone yet, as regulators and public institutions are still in discussion.
-However, we suggest starting to set up governance processes already today.
-Risk management, logging, and a comprehensive documentation make sure that everything you develop today can still be used once the regulation is here.
+We suggest starting to set up governance processes already today.
+Organizations utilizing high-risk applications will need to comply with the AI Act by 2026.
+Risk management, logging, and a comprehensive documentation make sure that everything you develop today can still be used once the regulation is enforced.
 Additionally, they make your organization more transparent which increases efficiency.
-We will update the article as soon as the AI Act is finalized.

 Minimize technical, reputational, and societal risks of high-risk AI systems and increase understanding within your organization and among your customers.